 - Identify: Develop the organizational understanding to manage cybersecurity risk to systems, assets, data, and capabilities.

-- Protect: Develop and implement the appropriate safeguards to ensure delivery of critical infrastructure services.
+- Protect: Develop and implement the appropriate safeguards to ensure the delivery of critical infrastructure services.

 - Detect: Develop and implement the appropriate activities to identify the occurrence of a cybersecurity event.

 - Respond: Develop and implement the appropriate activities to take action regarding a detected cybersecurity event.

 - Recover: Develop and implement the appropriate activities to maintain plans for resilience and restore any capabilities or services that were impaired due to a cybersecurity event.

 You can, therefore, use the CSF as a basis for meeting the new regulations.
 The benefit of this approach is that you can then use CSF to support other compliance regulations you may need to meet and be able to effectively report on a range of compliance requirements.

 Achieving compliance and overcoming cybersecurity challenges can be a lot for one business to take on at once.
 Here’s our recommended approach:

 - Identify your unique culture, circumstances, and what changes are required to meet regulatory deadlines that will be impacting your business.